pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 - How far back (in days) of images created using the supply chain to scan.
 - How far back (in days) of images that have started in your Tanzu Application Platform clusters to scan.
 - The steps from [IVS template](./ivs-custom-samples.hbs.md) to use to scan your images, which define what scanner to use.
-- The OCI compliant registry to push the recurring scan results to.
+- The OCI-compliant registry to push the recurring scan results to.

 ### <a id="preqrequisites"></a>Prerequisites